 The most effective way you can find an LLC name in Washington state is by searching for the business name in the Washington Secretary of State online platform .

-Some business owners want to perform a Washington business entity search because they want to check the business status of an already existing company.
+Some business owners want to perform a Washington LLC name search because they want to check the business status of an already existing company.

 On the other hand, others want to ensure that their desired LLC name is available for use.
 In both cases, the procedure is the same.